 Find Additional Scholarships

-Student Financial Services offers the following list of scholarship search sites and opportunities as a tool to help you pursue additional funding for your education.
+Student Financial Services offers the following list of scholarship search engines and opportunities as a tool to help you pursue additional funding for your education.
 High School students should check with their counselor since they are considered a great resource.
 While most scholarships are offered to incoming freshmen who are beginning college, there are organizations that offer funds to upperclassmen or to graduate students as encouragement to pursue a degree that leads to a career in that field (for example, the large number of Science, Technology, Engineering, and Mathematics scholarships).

 Unlike applying for need-based university, state, or federal aid using just the FAFSA, finding and applying for scholarships requires much more time and effort on the part of the student.
 Based upon feedback from our students who've received outside scholarships, most take the approach of applying for as many scholarships as they can find.